narendrakalam/projects/spoken2written/README.md

+spoken is librabry
+imported  TextTranslator function from spoken into spokes2written and tested

 Name Entity Recognition technique is used to detect entities from given input.
 Name Entity Recognition is done using the library named ‘spaCy’.
 Entities such as QUANTITY (E.g weight: fifty kilograms), MONEY(e.g. amount: thousand dollars), PROPER NOUNS are detected using this technique.